mattmcspirit/hybridworkshop/steps/2_DeployAzSHCI.md

 Create volumes for VMs
 -----------
-In this step, you'll create some volumes on an Azure Stack HCI 20H2 cluster by using Windows Admin Center, and enable data deduplication and compression on volumes.
+In this step, you'll create a volume on the Azure Stack HCI 20H2 cluster by using Windows Admin Center, and enable data deduplication and compression.

 ### Create a two-way mirror volume ###